-This is also something I learned whilst serving in the military:
+This is also something I learned while serving in the military:

-But as the cold came upon us, in the dead of night, and our vehicles broke down, and the fire wouldn’t light, and everyone was hungry and at the brink of exhaustion—I was rested and strong.
+But as the cold came upon us, in the dead of night, our vehicles broke down, and the fire wouldn’t light, and everyone was hungry and at the brink of exhaustion — I was rested and strong.

 In extreme conditions, when they needed my leadership the most, I rose to the occasion like a Phoenix out of the ashes of their despair.
-Since I hadn’t been sweating through my clothes all day, I was able to switch gears, make decisions with clarity, and fix stuff with a clear head.
+Since I hadn’t been sweating through my clothes all day, I could switch gears, make decisions, and fix stuff with a clear head.

-And with each display of Herculian strength, my leadership legend grew.
+And with each display of Herculean strength, my leadership legend grew.

 Don’t waste your leadership energy.
 Save your strength for situations when your team is the most susceptible for a full-on leadership display where you demonstrate your crushing competence.

 I’m a digital guy.
 But digital devices run out of battery.
 And they make annoying sounds during your agency briefing.

 So, I like note-taking to be done the old-fashioned way; I always ask my agency team to carry a notebook with them.
 I suggest Moleskine or Field Notes—because I’m a notebook snob.

 I don’t care if anyone has a perfect memory or not.
 If I give instructions, those instructions must be written down.
 I want to see pen to paper.